dannyyol/cvforge/.github/CONTRIBUTING.md

 - Use Puppeteer to take screenshots of each template
 - Generate thumbnails at 400x500 resolution
 - Save thumbnails to `client/public/thumbnails/`
-- Support templates: classic, modern, minimalist, professional
+- Support templates: classic, legacy, minimalist, professional

 ## How to Contribute